-Seikan Čech is a Zen monk who supports the simple meditation practice "just sitting", free from beliefs and expectations.
-His primary interest lies with engaging people, being present, and reconnecting with our inherent wellness whatever our circumstances.
+Chanh Nguyen supports the Guided Meditation practice “just sitting” free from beliefs and expectations.
+Chanh’s primary interest les with engaging people, being present, and reconnecting with our wellness, whatever our circumstances.

-To connect with Seikan please contact the Chaplaincy office.
+To connect with Chanh, please contact the Chaplaincy office.

 Alae Taule'alo – Senior Chaplain

 Alae is a lay chaplain with a varied professional background in communications and the creative industries.
 When not at RMIT he is also a lay minister at St Peter’s Eastern Hill in East Melbourne.

 He is currently completing a Masters in Theology at Trinity College Theological School and has a strong personal interest in liturgical and Biblical studies, cross-cultural and LGTBI-inclusive ministries.

 Alae is on campus Monday’s, Tuesday’s Thursday’s and Friday’s.

 Phone: +61 3 9925 2043